Trepan-Debuggers/python3-trepan/docs/syntax/location.rst

 ::

     10                   # line 10 of the most-recently used path
-    myfile.py:2          # line 2 of myfile.py where the directory name is
+    myfile.py:2          # line 2 of myfile.py, where the directory name is
                          #resolved from `sys.path`
     ./../myfile.py:3     # line 3 of the parent of some directory in `sys.path`
     /tmp/foo.py:4        # line 4 of absolute path /tmp/foo.py
     "foo's.py":1"        # One way to specify a path with a quote
-    '''foo's.py"''':2    # Another way to specify a path with a quote 'c:\foo.bat':1"      # One way to specify a Windows file name, '/My Docs/foo.py':1" # One way to specify path with blanks in it
+    '''foo's.py"''':2    # Another way to specify a path with a quote 'c:\foo.bat':1"      # One way to specify a Windows file name, '/My Docs/foo.py':1" # One way to specify a path with blanks in it

 function()
 ----------

-Specifies the line that function *function* starts on.
+Specifies the line that the function *function* starts on.
 This is the line that contains `def`.
 We get this information from the Python code object, in particular the `co_firstlineno` field.

-contrast to *gdb*, use parenthesis at the end of the function name to indicate this is a function.
+In  contrast to *gdb*, use parentheses at the end of the function name to indicate this is a function.

-You can also specify functions though the values in Python program variables or the function indicated in an instance method.
+You can also specify functions through the values in a Python program variables or the function indicated in an instance method.

-For example consider this program:
+For example, consider this program:

 ::